tvelliott/MicroP25RX_Wio/README.md

 2) Click on Tools > Board > Board Manager and Search Wio Terminal in the Boards Manager.
 3) Select your board and port.
 You'll need to select the entry in the Tools > Board menu that corresponds to your Arduino.
 Selecting the Wio Terminal.
 4) Load the MicroP25RX_Wio file.
 File->Open
+5) Go to Tool Menu -> Manage Libraries.
+Search for Seeed FS, Install the Seeed Arduino FS library.
-5) Upload the program.
+6) Upload the program.
 Click the Upload button in the environment.
 Wait a few seconds and if the upload is successful, the message "Done uploading." will appear in the status bar.

 Resources For The Wio Terminal